 History of Thanksgiving Day Holiday

-The Thanksgiving Day Holiday is celebrated annually on the fourth Thursday in November.
-It first became a holiday in 1870 and was part of the four initial federal holidays passed into law.
-This was introduced in part to correspond with similar laws from the existing states at the time.
+Americans celebrate the Thanksgiving Day Holiday annually on the fourth Thursday in November.
+It first became a holiday in 1870 and included as part of the four initial federal holidays passed into law.

 Upon passage into law, the Thanksgiving Day holiday initially did not have a specific date.
-This holiday was determined to be on “any day appointed or recommended by the President of the United States as a day of public fasting or thanksgiving.”
+Congress determined the holiday to be on “any day appointed or recommended by the President of the United States as a day of public fasting or thanksgiving.”

 In keeping with tradition set by President Abraham Lincoln in 1863, most presidents named the final Thursday of November to be the Thanksgiving Day holiday.